Global Repository Settings

 webhook_secret:

-On this example the Repository repo will have a concurrency limit of 2 since the setting comes from the user namespace and ignored from the global repository.
-The parameter custom will be set to value and ready to be used to every repository that don’t define any other custom parameters.
+In this example, the Repository repo will have a concurrency limit of 2 since the setting comes from the user namespace and is ignored from the global repository.
+The parameter custom will be set to value and will be available for every repository that does not define other custom parameters.

-Since the local repository CR has the git_provider.type gitlab like the global repository CR the git provider settings for the GitLab will be taken from the global repository.
+Since the local Repository CR has the git_provider.type set to gitlab, like the global Repository CR, the Git provider settings for GitLab will be taken from the global repository.
 The secret referenced will be fetched from where the global repository is defined.

-These are the types you can setup for the git provider settings.
-Those are only used when doing incoming webhooks or global repository settings.
-They are only used for webhook based git providers (i.e: everything except GitHub Apps installation), in this case the type github means repository configured using github webhooks:
+These are the spec.git_provider.type you can set up for the Git provider settings.
+They are only used when handling incoming webhooks or global repository settings.
+They are used for webhook-based Git providers (i.e., everything except GitHub Apps installations).
+In this case, the type github means a repository configured using GitHub webhooks:

 • github